Mowstyl/dualization/README.md

 The class "bipartite_02" which is derived from class bipartite_graph and implement the algorithm
 * "find_uncovering_hitting_set" which find an uncovering hitting set if any

+In the file "bipartite_hypergraph.cpp" there is also an implementation of the algorithm A of paper [1]

 The directory "saved_hypergraphs" contains several hypergraphs used in the experiments.
 The JSON file is a simple maps containing two keys: "n": the number of vertices of the hypergraph; "psi": a vector of integer vectors.